RobinLinus/my-tiny-little-infinite-universe/README.md

 history = t * 1 bit
 ```

 More interesting is the information required to represent the current state of our universe.
 Naively we could say, that at every time step `currentPosition` requires `2*log2(t) bits`, because in the worst case the particle could have moved always left or always right.
-That's wrong though.
+The actual entropy is lower though.
 The particle follows a binominal distribution with
 ```
 p = 0.5
 n = 2 * t
 ```
-At every point in time the standard deviation grows.
+At every point in time only the standard deviation grows.
 The [entropy of a variable that is binominally distributed](https://math.stackexchange.com/questions/244455/entropy-of-a-binomial-distribution) is about

 ```
 E(n,p) = 1/2 log2( 2π e n p q ) + 𝓞(1/n) bits